Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 Unlike a type scale a type set includes font weights, line-heights and letter-spacing, which have all been carefully selected.

-LDNviz has two type sets. **Product** is used within products that are task focussed and information is more condensed. **Prose** is intended for long passages of text where space is less of a premium.
+The London City Data Design System has two type sets. **Product** is used within products that are task focussed and information is more condensed. **Prose** is intended for long passages of text where space is less of a premium.

-The two sets can be combined and will work together, but this should only be done occasionaly and with consideration.
+The two sets can be combined and will work together, but this should only be done occasionally and with consideration.

 #### Semantic Type Roles